What is the Suzuki Vitara?

 - Boot space: 375-710 litres

-The Vitara does not come in a huge range – there is only one five-door bodystyle in the current generation, which is available with a choice of just two turbo petrol Boosterjet engines.
+The Vitara doesn't come in a huge range – there is only one five-door bodystyle in the current generation, which is available with a choice of just two turbo petrol Boosterjet engines.

-There are presently three Vitara trim levels; all are generously equipped, though if you can afford to step up from the entry-level version it’s definitely worth doing so.
+There are currently three Vitara trim levels; all are generously equipped, but if you can afford to step up from the entry-level version it’s definitely worth doing so.

 Engineering-wise, the Vitara is related to the larger Suzuki SX4 S-Cross SUV.